ciardorje/Multi-Season_Spatial_MSOM/README.md

 ## The Model ##

 First, we want to give the model a name (fireMod) and tell R that we are going to be providing some NIMBLE code.
-This line does just that.
+This line does just that:
 ```r
 fireMod <- nimbleCode({
 ```
 ### Likelihood ###
-In the next section we define the model likelihood, i.e. the effects of our predictor variables on our outcomes of interest: species occurence and detection. probabilities.
+In the next section we define the model likelihood, i.e. the effects of our predictor variables on our outcomes of interest, that is species occurence and detection probabilities.
 We estimate occurrence and detection parameters for every species i in the data set individually.
-So we want to perform the model 'for' each species i:
+So we want to execute the model 'for' each species seperately:
 ```r
   for(sp in 1:nSps){
 ```